Living with Declining Living Standards

 Chapter 4: United States

-INTRODUCTION For the first time in human history, threats such as global warming have arisen that require global attention.
+4. United States INTRODUCTION For the first time in human history, threats such as global warming have arisen that require global attention.
 The United States and China must take the lead as the leading old and new industrial countries.
 The United States remains the world’s only super power, with China expected to reach super power status by mid-century.
 China also is leading lateindustrializing countries such as India and Brazil to embrace equally destructive forms of capitalism.
 The United States’ and China’s role in degrading the globe’s natural resources is just one reason requiring their primary involvement.
 The characteristics of their institutions and citizens also mean that they have the potential to provide the necessary leadership.
 No other country rivals the United States’ scientific and technological capacity and the drive of its citizens, a disproportionate number of whom are immigrants, to experiment with new ideas and to develop new enterprises.
 In China, science and technology were the keys to the four modernizations that were emphasized by Premier Deng Xiaoping in the late 1970s.
 By 2008 China had become ‘the world’s fastest-growing supporter of scientific R&D’ with a budget surpassed only by that of the United States and Japan.1 As for China’s citizens, once their initiative was released by Deng’s support for the household responsibility system (Chapter 5), the rural and small-town majority set a record yet to be surpassed in moving household economies in a single generation from subsistence agriculture to cash cropping and industry.
-Since the 1970s both science communities have been...
+Since the 1970s both science...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.